frejp/berlin-rent-map/README.md

 - Leaflet for mapping
 - React-Leaflet for React integration
 - Turf.js for geospatial operations
-- TopoJSON for efficient geographical data handling

 ## Data Structure

-The application uses various GeoJSON/TopoJSON files for geographical boundaries and combines them with rental price data.
+The application uses GeoJSON files for geographical boundaries and combines them with rental price data.
 Average rents are calculated at multiple levels:

-- City-wide averages (e.g., Berlin: €840.71, Hamburg: €1000)
 - District (Bezirk) averages
 - Neighborhood (Ortsteil) specific prices